Research

 Volunteers Needed

-Volunteers needed to provide support, legal services and protection to at-risk youth in residential treatment centers.
-If you are a legal professional, researcher, child advocate or provide any services that may help a child in need, please contact us.
+Volunteers needed to provide support, legal services and advocacy to at-risk youth in residential treatment centers.
+If you are a legal professional, researcher, child advocate or provide any services that may assist in ICAPA's mission, please apply to volunteer with us.